The Alberta Library

 TAL Online facilitates resource sharing requests using a custom-built Where Are You From (WAYF) Application, Interface & Administrative Panel.
 Created in partnership with software developer Hybrid Forge, WAYF facilitates resource sharing to TAL's member libraries across multiple integrated library systems and interlibrary loan (ILL) management solutions in an attractive and responsive interface.

 Jason Openo, Director of Planning & Program Development, provided a graphical depiction of where TAL Online's searches originated during the first six months.
-"Alberta's library collections are integrated in the global information environment and exposed in a way we have never been able to achieve before," he said
+"Alberta's library collections are integrated in the global information environment and exposed in a way we have never been able to achieve before," he said.

 Through the WAYF interface, requests generated from WorldCat can be processed by any TAL member library, regardless of its ILS or ILL management software.
 Requests are then formatted to the preferences of the relevant member libraries.
 WAYF streamlines workflows, reducing staff time required to process requests.
 It auto-verifies user eligibility and allows users to monitor the status of requests.

 "Using the WorldCat Search API, the WAYF interface can also perform a 'check against local holdings,' and if an item is owned by the local library, it can drive user traffic back to the native OPAC," Jason explained.
 "Local in this case can mean either a single library or a group of libraries.
-If libraries index OCLC control numbers, the WAYF interface will take users to the item in their catalogue so that their requests are fulfilled quickly and efficiently."
+If libraries index OCLC control numbers, the WAYF interface will take users to the item in their catalog so that their requests are fulfilled quickly and efficiently."

 - Formed in 1997 with 49 member libraries in more than 300 locations